LovisAnderson/sweepvolume/README.md

 ```python
 python setup.py install
 ```

+Alternatively you can use the bash shell script setup.sh

 ## Usage
 This package contains a two-stage algorithm.
 - In the first stage you create a cell decomposition object.